Ajay998/Machine-learning/README.md

-# Machine-learning project on sales forecasting in retail store
+# Future Sales for 2020
+Sales forecasting analysis for 2020 in retail stores using machine learning approach.
-Time series on Arima Sarima model for sales forecasting and prediction
+Time series statictical model using ARIMA-SARIMA
+To verify seasonality trend for optimum legitimate values